jinjinjinjye/jinjinjinjye.github.io/_pages/about.md

   - /about.html
 ---

 I am a cognitive scientist working at the [NUS Language and Computation Lab](https://langcomplab.github.io/).
-My current project is managing the [Small World of Singlish Words](https://singlishwords.nus.edu.sg/) project which aims to collect word association date for Singlish Words.
+My current project is managing the [Small World of Singlish Words](https://singlishwords.nus.edu.sg/) project which aims to collect word association data for Singlish words.
+My current area of study is the analysis of the structure of the mental lexicon: the network of concepts within our minds.

-In addition to cognitive science, I am interested in computational linguistics, AI in general, and Large Language Models.
+In addition to cognitive science and psycholinguistics, I am interested in computational linguistics, natural language processing, and large language models.
 I am aiming to brush up on my data science skills.

 (This personal site is still under construction!
 Please email me if you have any queries.)